-- sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (we consider if this crosses a line into sexual violence we will talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; - online sexual harassment. - abuse in intimate personal relationships between peers - non-consensual sharing of sexual images and videos; - sexualised online bullying; - sexual exploitation; coercion and threats
+- unwanted sexual comments and messages, including social media, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance, and calling someone sexualised names. - sexual "jokes" or taunting. - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (we consider if this crosses a line into sexual violence, we will talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature. - online sexual harassment. - abuse in intimate personal relationships between peers. - non-consensual sharing of sexual images and videos. - sexualised online bullying. - sexual exploitation; coercion and threats